Pig Ears for Dogs: Safe or Not?

 Could these items upset their stomach?

-For most companions, giving these snacks once or twice a week is considered safe.
-Feeding them too frequently can lead to excess calorie intake, which might contribute to unwanted weight gain or digestive issues.
-Always adjust based on their size, activity level, and individual tolerance.
+For most companions, once or twice a week is generally safe.
+Offering them more frequently can increase calorie intake, potentially leading to unwanted weight gain or digestive upset.
+Adjust portions based on size, activity level, and individual tolerance.

-Are these items offered in their natural, uncooked form?
+Are these items available in a natural, uncooked form?

-No, these items usually go through a preparation process before they arrive.
-They are often baked, smoked, or dehydrated, which helps extend shelf life and minimize the chance of harmful bacteria.
-This kind of processing also improves firmness and consistency, giving a more satisfying texture for gnawing.
+No, these items usually undergo a preparation process before reaching pets.
+They are often baked, smoked, or dehydrated, which extends shelf life and reduces risk of harmful bacteria.
+This processing also improves firmness and texture, making them more satisfying to gnaw.

 Pros and Cons of Giving Pig Ears